pedromrodriguess/AnovaDevicesApi/README.md

 The api contains unit and integration tests that validate the api endpoints

 The unit tests use a in-memory database to better isolate the methods' logic testing.

 The integration test populate the containerized database, perform the tests and clean up all the created data.

 As recommended in the Docker documentation (https://docs.docker.com/compose/startup-order/), the integration tests use the "wait-for-it" script to guarantee that the api and db services are fully operational before running.
+If you are using a linux or macOS, you have to give the "wait-for-it" file permission for execution.
+...
+chmod +x "wait-for-it.sh"
+...
 ### Run the tests

 ```